atomic-package/css/README.md

 ## Start Develop

 ```
-$ npm start
+$ npm run dev
 ```

-Open http://localhost:8080 in your browser.
+Open http://localhost:3000 in your browser.

+Using fractal Style Guide.